Click to Rate and Give Feedback

 To enable a remote server for file encryption

-2. Locate the remote server name, right-click the remote server name, and then click Properties.
+2. Right-click the remote server computer account, and then click Properties.

-5. From the list of available services, select the Protected Storage service and the Common Internet File System (CIFS) service.
+6. From the list of available services, select the protectedstorage and the cifs services.

 Notes